Classics Major Requirements

 The deadline for application is December 1 of senior year for students who plan to graduate at the end of that year.

-For CLA 393, students will need to:
+For CLST 393, students will need to:

 - Arrange a meeting with the second reader to discuss the proposed project

 - Prepare a substantial bibliography and outline of research for the thesis in consultation with their thesis advisor (due the end of the second week of the spring semester)